-Today your students are going to learn the words: door, window, chair.
+Today your students are going to learn the words: door, window, chair, table and bookcase.
 Before class, print off enough flashcard pictures of each of these words for each student in your class as well as yourself (so if you have 8 students you will need 9 door flashcards, 9 chair flashcards, etc.).